aleks1-code/UQParkSmart/README.md

         <p>Stay informed with real-time parking availability, predictive alerts, and smart recommendations to find parking quickly and efficiently. 🚗💨</p>

         <a href="#" class="cta-button">Download the App 📲</a>

+        <p><strong>Don't you ever feel sick and tired of wasting time looking for a car park at uni?
+Fear no more, UQParkSmart is here to help you find the best parking in a flash!</strong></p>

         <div class="feature">
             <h2>Key Features 🛠️</h2>